IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ### Theme Chooser
 In the above sample we set only one theme per component.

-If we want to define more themes for a single **Ignite UI for Angular Control**, with the idea of changing them, we can add a **theme chooser**.
+If we want to define more themes for a single **Ignite UI for Angular Component**, with the idea of changing them, we can add a **theme chooser**.

-This can be achieved with few modifications:
+This can be achieved in a few modifications:
 - Create a SCSS file and define the classes, which will include the themes:

 ```scss